 It was a Tuesday morning, and I was prepping for the day’s pre-breakfast meal – Fresh Juice!

-I turned on the juicer, nothing happened then I tried plugging it in again maybe it was loose, still nothing.
+I turned on the juicer, and nothing happened, then I tried plugging it in again; maybe it was loose, still nothing.

 After 20 minutes of trying, the juicer won’t turn on.
 It was a goner.

-So rather than let the ingredients go to waste, I had to improvise then I remembered watching a video about using a blender to extract juice.
-I said to myself, this is a great opportunity to try this!
+So rather than let the ingredients go to waste, I had to improvise, then I remembered watching a video about using a blender to extract the juice.
+I said to myself, and this is an excellent opportunity to try this!

-You’ll notice that she used a nut milk bag which may or may not be available in your area.
+You’ll notice that she used a nut milk bag that may or may not be available in your area.

-In this article I’ll show you another way of separating liquid from pulp.
+In this article, I’ll show you another way of separating the liquid from the pulp.